johntrimble/johntrimble.github.io/_drafts/weight-decay-is-not-l-regularization.md

 Look at that, the update steps are identical!
 This is why L₂ regularization and weight decay were historically treated as the same thing, especially in the context of plain stochastic gradient descent (SGD).
 In fact, many deep learning libraries implemented weight decay as L₂ regularization in their optimizers, which further reinforced this misconception.

 If the math works out the same, then what's the problem?
 Issues arise when we introduce adaptive optimizers like RMSprop and Adam.
 These optimizers adjust the learning rate for each parameter based on its historical gradients.
 This is where the equivalence breaks down.
-The paper "Decoupled Weight Decay Regularization" by Loshchilov and Hutter explains this in detail.
+The paper ["Decoupled Weight Decay Regularization"](https://arxiv.org/abs/1711.05101) by Loshchilov and Hutter explains this in detail.
 They focus on Adam, but I'll use RMSprop as an example since it's a bit simpler to grasp.

-In SGD, the weights are updated by simply subtracting the gradient of the loss function, scaled by the same learning rate for all parameters.
-Sometimes, though, the gradient can be noisy, leading to some suboptimal updates.
-RMSprop addresses this by maintaining a running average of the squared gradients, which allows it to adaptively adjust the learning rate for each parameter.
+In SGD, weights are updated by subtracting the gradient of the loss function scaled by a fixed learning rate.
+However, gradients can be noisy, and using the same learning rate for all parameters may lead to inefficient or unstable updates.
+RMSprop improves upon this by maintaining an exponentially decaying average of the squared gradients for each parameter.
+This moving average is used to scale the gradient, effectively adapting the learning rate per parameter.
+As a result, RMSprop helps stabilize training and improve convergence, especially in settings with noisy or sparse gradients.
 The update step looks something like this:

 $$
 \begin{align*}